-A few weeks back I wrote a post about my new water flosser, which I bought after being gently reprimanded by my dental hygienist.
-I freely admit that I was terrible at flossing regularly, but my water flosser changed everything!
-I use it every single night, and I’m sure my teeth and gums are doing much better for it.
-But that also means that I now have several boxes of string floss gathering dust in my bathroom drawer.
-So what’s a resourceful blogger to do?
-Figure out how else to use it, of course! ;-)
+I was terrible at flossing regularly before I got my beloved water flosser, but now I use it every single night, and I’m sure my teeth and gums are doing much better for it!
+But that also means that I now have several boxes of string floss gathering dust in my bathroom drawer, so I did some research to figure out how else I could use it.

 1. String Up Popcorn